 It's been more than two years since the then 19-year-old UNC student was brutally murdered in her off-campus apartment in 2012.

-The autopsy says Hedgepeth was beaten to death in an extremely violent attack.
-Her family told ABC11 she was raped.
+An autopsy showed Hedgepeth was beaten to death.
+Her family says she was also raped.

 There is over $40,000 in reward money available.